nicholishen/pymt5adapter---DEPRECATED/README.md

 `pymt5adapter` is a wrapper and drop-in replacement for the MetaTrader5 python package by MetaQuotes.
 The API functions return the same values from the mt5 functions, but adds the following functionality:

  - Typing hinting has been added to all functions and return objects for linting and IDE integration.
-Intellisense will now work now matter how nested the objects are.
+Intellisense will now work now matter how nested the objects are. ![alt text][intellisence_screen]
  - Docstrings have been added to each function (documentation copied from mql5.com).
 Docs can now be accessed on the fly in the IDE.
-For example: `Ctrl+Q` in pycharm.
+For example: `Ctrl+Q` in pycharm. ![alt text][docs_screen]
  - All params can now be called by keyword.
 No more positional only args.
  - Testing included compliments of `pytest`
  - A new context manager has been added to provide a more pythonic interface to the setup and tear-down of the terminal connection.
 The use of this context-manager can do the following: